ikko/sym/docs/cookbook/2_scheduling_jobs.md

-# Recipe 2: Scheduling Jobs with `symbol.schedule`
+# Recipe 2: Scheduling Jobs with `symb.schedule`

-This recipe demonstrates how to use the `symbol.schedule` module to schedule and manage jobs within your `symbol` applications.
-The `symbol.schedule` module provides a robust and flexible way to execute functions at specified times or intervals.
+This recipe demonstrates how to use the `symb.schedule` module to schedule and manage jobs within your `symb` applications.
+The `symb.schedule` module provides a robust and flexible way to execute functions at specified times or intervals.

-## 1. Understanding `symbol.schedule`
+## 1. Understanding `symb.schedule`

-The `symbol.schedule` module is built around the `Scheduler` class, which manages a collection of `ScheduledJob` instances.
+The `symb.schedule` module is built around the `Scheduler` class, which manages a collection of `ScheduledJob` instances.
 Each `ScheduledJob` encapsulates a function to be executed, its arguments, and a schedule (e.g., cron string or ISO 8601 timestamp).

 ### Key Components: